-She said her committee had a duty to try Noakes fairly.
-Adams ruled that the HPCSA registrar should be requested to provide him with the reasons for the decision of Dhai’s Preliminary Committee of Inquiry to charge him.
-She ruled that Noakes should receive all documentation related to that decision by 4pm Friday, February 12, 2016.
+She said that her committee had a duty to try Noakes fairly.
+Consequently, Adams ruled that the HPCSA registrar should be requested to provide him with the reasons for the decision of Dhai’s Preliminary Committee of Inquiry to charge him.
+She also ruled that Noakes should receive all documentation related to that decision by 4pm Friday, February 12, 2016.

 Noakes’ legal team sought the ruling from Adams on Monday after leading evidence pointing to irregularities.
-The evidence is contained in emailed correspondence between Dhai and her committee members.
+The evidence is in emailed correspondence between Dhai and her committee members.

-Adams said the HPCSA’s own regulations required that its preliminary committee of inquiry give written reasons for decisions.
+Adams said that the HPCSA’s own regulations required that its preliminary committee of inquiry give written reasons for decisions.